gisilves/PG_MSD/README.md

 The DAQ is [here](https://github.com/emanuele-villa/oca-pDUNE-DAQ/tree/master).
 This code has been forked from the one originally written by INFN Perugia.

-The data can be found at `/eos/user/e/evilla/dune/np02-beam-monitor`, ask for the url if needed.
+The data can be found at `/eos/user/e/evilla/dune/np02-beam-monitor`, request access to emanuele.villa@cern.ch.
+Ask Emanuele for the url if you want to download from web interface.

 ## Install